 If your goal is to increase the number of reps completed, then it would be worthwhile taking citrulline malate.
 It’s relatively affordable and doesn’t have any noticeable downsides.

 From another perspective, if your goal is hypertrophy or to improve your strength for one rep max attempts, then it is questionable as to whether citrulline malate will help.
-Personally, as a powerlifter, I don’t use citrulline malate, but if the research starts to indicate that it will increase one rep max performance, I would definitely consider it.
+Personally, as a powerlifter, I don’t use citrulline malate, unless it just so happens to be a part of a pre-workout that I am mainly taking for caffeine.
+But if the research starts to indicate that it will increase one rep max performance, I would definitely consider it.

 Aidan is a Brisbane based dietitian who prides himself on staying up-to-date with evidence-based approaches to dietetic intervention.
 Dating back to well before starting uni he has been fascinated by all things nutrition, particularly the effects of different dietary approaches on body composition and sports performance.
 Due to this passion, he has built up an extensive knowledge base and experience in multiple areas of nutrition and is able to help clients with a variety of conditions.
 One of Aidan’s main strengths is his ability to adapt plans based on the client’s desires.
 By having such a thorough understanding of optimal nutrition for different situations he is able to develop detailed meal plans and guidance for clients that can contribute to improving the clients overall quality of life and performance.
 He offers services both in-person and online.